-But last Thursday evening, during the annual International Superyacht Society awards gala, everyone in the room snapped to attention–and many even rose to a standing ovation–when Alice Huisman, managing director of Royal Huisman, received the Society’s Leadership Award.
+Gather a few hundred people for a long evening’s event, and chances are some will talk through the stage presentations.
+Now gather them during a boat show, where everyone has spent 12 hours meeting with clients, and attention wanes further.
+This wasn’t the case last week during the annual International Superyacht Society awards gala, however.
+In fact, everyone snapped to attention–and many rose to a standing ovation–when Alice Huisman, managing director of Royal Huisman, received the Leadership Award.

-The Superyacht Society bestows the award on an individual (sometimes a company) who has helped grow the megayacht community worldwide through distinctive work and commitment to the industry overall.
-Alice (pictured, with Eric van Hulst, the yard’s technical director, at left and Bert Loof, the yard’s finance director, at right) has certainly done that.
-The fourth generation of Huismans to run the yard, Alice not only has kept it competitive and steadily grown it as one of the most well respected megayacht builders, but she’s also done so in just four years as the managing director.
+The Superyacht Society bestows the award on an individual or company responsible for growing the global megayacht community through distinctive work and industry commitment.
+Alice (middle, with Eric van Hulst, the yard’s technical director, at left and Bert Loof, the yard’s finance director, at right) has certainly done that.
+The fourth generation of Huismans to run the yard, Alice has steadily grown it as one of the most well respected superyacht builders.
+More so, she has done this in just four years as the managing director.

 Alice was more than up to the challenge of quelling any fears.
 Besides the years she put in, she knew the yacht world inside and out.
 This was a person, after all, whose normal family dinners included the likes of famed designer Olin Stephens.

-Since becoming managing director, Alice has overseen some 29 yacht projects, including the completion of the 295-foot schooner Athena and the 118-foot classic motoryacht Arcadia.
-“Wolter’s spirit prevails through Alice and her team,” George Nicholson, the founder of Camper & Nicholson who received last year’s Leadership Award, said in a statement that was read during the presentation.
+Since becoming managing director, Alice has overseen some 29 yacht projects.
+They include the completion of the 295-foot schooner Athena and the 118-foot classic motoryacht Arcadia.
+“Wolter’s spirit prevails through Alice and her team,” George Nicholson, the founder of Camper & Nicholson, said in a statement.
+(Nicholson is last year’s Leadership Award recipient.)

-When Alice approached the podium to accept her award and speak, it was clear even from the back of the ballroom that she was moved.
-“I’m stunned, I’m thrilled, I’m excited,” she said, with a bit of a tremble in her voice.
+When Alice approached the podium, even those at the back of the ballroom could see more emotion through her ever-present smile.
+“I’m stunned, I’m thrilled, I’m excited,” she said, her voice slightly trembling.
 “With the list of people who’ve won this award, I’m honored.”
-She thanked the yard’s craftsmen and clients like Jim Clark, the owner of the 295-foot schooner Athena and 155-foot Hyperion before that, for believing in her.
+She thanked the yard’s craftsmen and clients like Jim Clark, the owner of Athena and Hyperion, for believing in her.

 Leave a Reply